Sandipxg/JournalApp/README.md

 - ☁️ Cloud storage integration
 - 🔄 Entry versioning and history
 ---
-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-1. 🍴 Fork the repository
-2. 🌿 Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. 💾 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. 📤 Push to the branch (`git push origin feature/AmazingFeature`)
-5. 🔄 Open a Pull Request
----
-## 📄 License
-This project is open source and available under the MIT License.
----
 ## 👨‍💻 Author
 **Sandip Godhani**
 - 🐙 GitHub: [@Sandipxg](https://github.com/Sandipxg)
----
-## 🙏 Acknowledgments
-- 🍃 Spring Boot team for the amazing framework
-- 🍃 MongoDB for the flexible database solution
-- 💚 The open-source community for inspiration and support
 ---
 <div align="center">